 I pulled off the dirt road onto the paved highway that headed through the mountains over to Banderas Bay.
 The night was warm and the air was thick with the smells of wet jungle and all the bugs you could ever want.
 I had picked up an older couple at the crossroads, as any reasonable person would do, and in the direction I was headed I could get them pretty close to where they were probably headed too.
-I make it a practice to go pretty slow while jungle driving in the third world, especially in a vehicle like the Jeep-no top and no seat belts.
+I make it a practice to go reasonably slow while jungle driving in the third world, especially in a vehicle like the Jeep-no top and no seat belts.
 A lot of things can go wrong in the jungle, on the highway, in the dark-well, you can see where this is going.

 We crested the highest part of the hill between the ocean and the bay and were dropping down nicely, with the wind in my hair and too much noise to have much of a conversation.
 My linguistic skills constantly suffer from what I can only think must be brain damage of some sort and it causes me no end of embarrassment.
 Sometimes, during rambling conversations I have lost control of, I realize it is better to not even get started with anything more complex than Buenas Noches.
 So when we first saw the motorcycle lying on the side of the road, no one spoke.
 When I noticed that there was a guy laying in the ditch about fifty feet from the bike no one spoke and my first thought was maybe they didn’t see what I saw.
-Pretty lame for me to think that and here’s where the needle on my moral compass was about to get a workout.
+Kind of naive for me to think that and here’s where the needle on my moral compass was about to get a workout.
 Here’s where it would become painfully obvious that they had a different moral compass than I did.
 A south of the border compass or maybe they didn’t need a compass of any kind to know where they were going.
 They sure as hell didn’t need a compass to know what could go wrong here.

 Having worked in an emergency room for several years, I was a lot more confident of my medical skills than my conversational ones right then so I came to a stop and jumped out to assess the situation.
 There was a young Mexican guy on his side curled up like he was sleeping.
 Now I had traveled in Mexico enough to think this was a possibility.
 Some intoxicated guy decided this is where he needed to sleep so he just laid the bike down and assumed a fetal position beside the road.
-Once in New Mexico I saw the same thing and all the locals laughed and thought it was funny when I stopped to help the local drunk that apparently made a practice of passing out on or near the roadway.
+Once in Arizona I saw the same thing on one of the reservations and all the locals laughed and thought it was funny when I stopped to help the local drunk that apparently made a practice of passing out on or near the roadway.
 But not this time.
 I noticed that the guy had blood coming from a scalp wound and he was making gurgling sounds.
 The blood had already coagulated which meant that no one else was willing to stop and help him.
 That was an important clue.

 A couple of other cars stopped when they saw me stop first and I tried to get one of them to go to town and call an ambulance.
 It would be a futile gesture as I could pretty much see that this guy had a major head injury and would probably die no matter what level of care he got.
 The nearest ambulance was at the state line about twenty minutes away-and they were on the other side of the line and might not even come to where we were.
 There was an increasing number of gawkers stopping but no one was doing anything to help the guy so it was pretty much my show.
 There isn’t a lot to do first aid wise for a major head injury and the cut had already stopped bleeding.
 What this guy needed was a helicopter ride to a level one trauma center.
 What he got was a helpless gringo who wanted to do something but couldn’t.